PASTAplus/PEP/peps/pep-9.md

 **4e.
 Read Principal Rules**

-Goal: To read rules of a specific principal
+Goal: To read the rules of the principal identified by the authentication token subject and principals.

 Use case: